 The palace dog, Disco, knows that he has to wait at the entrance of the chapel.
 The view opens up to the polychrome designed, neo-Gothic church room with a deep blue starry sky.
-The double architect Hermann Nebel, is a replica of the Sainte Chapelle in Paris.
+The double chapel, created in 1861 by the Koblenz architect Hermann Nebel, is a replica of the Sainte Chapelle in Paris.